Omega 3 properties

 Studies from Japan, a country with an oily-fish based diet, rich in omega-3, showed that the people of this nation have a lower circulatory disease rate.

-Similarly, other studies carried out between Greenland Eskimos concluded that their diet, based on oily fish or seal meat, which mainly eats blue fish, was the reason why this people had a very low rate of heart attacks.
+Similarly, other studies carried out between Greenland Eskimos concluded that their diet, based on oily fish or seal meat, which mainly eats oily fish, was the reason why this people had a very low rate of heart attacks.

 The intake of linolenic acid-rich foods or supplements that contain this principle lowers triglycerides, lowers cholesterol, prevents blood clots in the arteries by preventing platelet aggregation and also arterial pressure decreases slightly.
 In general, it fluidifies the blood and protects against heart attacks, strokes, angina pectoris, Raynaud's disease, etc.